Joel Derfner: Signs of Life

 Derfner's first major musical was Signs of Life, with lyrics by Len Schiff and book by Peter Ullian.
-The work, about a Nazi concentration camp in Terezin, Czechoslovakia, was originally called Terezin.
+The work, about a Nazi concentration camp in Terezín, Czechoslovakia, was originally called Terezin.
 It is the true story of the Theresienstadt concentration camp, which was the subject of a 1944 Nazi propaganda film created to deceive the world by portraying it as a model academic and artistic community.
 He has stated, "Bizarrely, Terezin became a cultural capital of Europe because the Nazis sent all these artists and intellectuals and all the musicians there."
 Commenting on the creation of the play, he said, "You can't tell a story about injustice and cruelty; you have to tell a story about people."

 The production was commissioned in 2000 by Virginia Criste, whose grandparents died in the camp.
 She brought together Derfner, Schiff, and Ullian, and as the musical took shape it had several developmental readings in New York City from 2003 to 2005, and a series of concerts at Symphony Space in February 2006.
 It was further developed in Seattle, with workshop readings in June 2006 and a full developmental production in June 2007.

 Under its new name, Signs of Life, the musical had its world premiere Off-Broadway at the Marjorie S. Deane Little Theatre, in a limited run from February 25 through March 21, 2010.
 Backstage wrote that "The most intriguing contribution comes from composer Joel Derfner, whose music is always memorable and thoughtfully conceived, especially a moving number for the German officer Heindel ... that builds from hymnlike simplicity to full fury as he stakes out his morals."
 The musical was also performed in the Czech Republic in the summer of 2013, and it had its Chicago premiere in October 2013.